YTFGolf/fandom-discussions-viewer/doc/README.md

 Okay this is more the stuff that should be possible with this but not discussions.

 - Poll with text
+- Vote for multiple answers in poll, vote for answers more than once
 - More control over marks
   - Fake pings
   - Real pings with different text